puppetlabs/puppetlabs-inifile/README.markdown

 ##### `key_val_separator`

-*Optional.*

-Specifies a string to use between setting name and value (e.g., to determine whether the separator includes whitespace).
+Specifies a string to use between setting name and value, for example, to determine whether the separator includes whitespace.

 Valid options: a string.